PLEASE READ EVERYTHING CAREFULLY!

 For your Initial Discussion Post due by Sunday 11/13 at 11:59pm, please respond to the following prompt below in a post of at least 300 words.
 You do not have to address every detail of the prompt, but your post should contribute to the discussion and not merely repeat what has already been posted by your classmates.
 While I encourage you to offer your personal views of the films in this Module, please refrain from unproductive summaries of story or plot and/or why a film is “good” or “bad.”
 Assume that everyone in the discussion group has completed the viewing assignment.
-I suggest that you publish your post in Word first and assume that something may go wrong in Canvas when you hit ‘Post Reply.’
+I suggest that you draft your post in Word first and assume that something may go wrong in Canvas when you hit ‘Post Reply.’

 For your Response Post to one classmate due by Sunday 11/13 at 11:59pm, expand the discussion by replying in 75 words or more to at least one classmate’s post.
 Responses may include describing your own insight related to the post, providing additional information from assigned or outside content, disagreeing respectfully by describing your own interpretation, proposing a new idea, or asking a question.
 I cannot give full points to posts that merely “like” another post; the response post must demonstrate substantial effort.